Fitted for Work, She Works is excited to announce a significant partnership with Microsoft.

 We aim to reach over 2000 women with this digital upskilling initiative!

-content available through Microsoft and LinkedIn’s Global Skills Initiative, as well as training and career coaching, in order to prepare them for a more digital economy.
+Women coming through Fitted for Work services will now have access to content available through Microsoft and LinkedIn’s Global Skills Initiative, as well as training and career coaching, in order to prepare them for a more digital economy.

 To create employment pathways for these tech skilled women, She Works will also proactively collaborate with Microsoft Australia and their business networks.

 “This partnership is going to change the course of employment for so many women who have been disproportionately impacted by current worldwide events.
 We need a new way to navigate pathways into the STEM sector.
-Fitted for Work’s partnership with Microsoft provides both practical solutions and support to women to not only begin the journeybut reach their destination of sustainable employment.
+Fitted for Work’s partnership with Microsoft provides both practical solutions and support to women to not only begin the journey, but reach their destination of sustainable employment.
 More importantly this partnership provides for a hopeful and economically secure future for women and their families.”

 Donna de Zwart, Fitted for Work CEO